-Some of the main issues for the community and for Council regarding Wilberforce Cemetery include:
+Some of the main constraints and opportunities identified regarding Wilberforce Cemetery include:

-1.4.1 Vandalism
+1.5.2 Vandalism

 Increasing problems with vandalism in the past decade have been addressed by the construction of a fence around the cemetery and the installation of floodlights in 2004-5.
 This has substantially reduced the problem.
 However, many monuments damaged by vandalism still need to be repaired.